exercism/pharo-smalltalk/README.md

 Next setup a Pharo environment for creating the actual coding examples.
 You need to load a development exercism baseline:

-1. Use [PharoLauncher](https://github.com/pharo-project/pharo-launcher) to create a fresh 7.0 (stable) development image, and launch it (you can also use [zerconf](https://get.pharo.org/) if you are familiar with it)
+1. Use [PharoLauncher](https://pharo.org/download) to create a fresh 10.0 (stable) development image from `Official distributions` category, and launch it (you can also use [zerconf](https://get.pharo.org/) if you are familiar with it)
 1. Fork `https://exercism/pharo-smalltalk` on github
 1. Clone `https://<your id>/pharo-smalltalk` as a GitHub project and specify `<your id>` as the owner name, `pharo-smalltalk` as the project name
 1. Install the Metacello baseline `dev` (not the default) in Iceberg using the Metacello context menu. (e.g. right click on the "pharo-smalltalk" project you just cloned, and select the second option in the Metacello menu, and type `dev`)